Marion Campbell (archaeologist): Novelist

 Campbell published two nonfiction books.
 Argyll: The Enduring Heartland combines historical and archaeological accounts of Argyll with poetry and personal essays written by Campbell; it was published in 1977.
 Her biography of Alexander III, entitled Alexander III, King of Scots, was published in 1999.

 Campbell also wrote several works of historical fiction.
 Her children's historical novel The Wide Blue Road was published in 1957 and was her debut fictional work.
 It was followed by three more in the series.

-The Dark Twin was set in Bronze Age Scotland; it was published in 1973.
+The Dark Twin was set in Bronze Age Scotland, and was published in 1973.
 Campbell based the storyline from mysterious, waking dreams she had during this period.
 The novel was particularly popular in the United States, and in the 1990s Campbell sold the film rights.
+The Dark Twin was reissued in 2024 by Solar Press.

 Legacy

 The 2014 play The Air that Carries the Weight by Rebecca Sharp features Marion Campbell as a character; the play also incorporates her archaeological and fictional writings.

 The Kilmartin Museum's library is dedicated to and named after Campbell.